amalgam8/amalgam8.github.io/_docs/4-kubernetes/3-bookinfo.md

    ```

-1. Expose the Gateway service
+1. Determine the Gateway service URL

    Determine the node on which the `gateway` pod runs, and use the node's IP address as the external gateway IP.